Jagjaguwar: History

 Alongside Okkervil River's releases, Jagjaguwar also released the debut album from Vancouver band Black Mountain.
 Following Black Mountain's debut, Jagjaguwar signed more artists to the label including Wilderness, The Besnard Lakes, and Sunset Rubdown.

-In 2007, Jagjaguwar signed Eau Claire, Wisconsin project Bon Iver (lead by Justin Vernon), whose self-recorded album For Emma, Forever Ago (2008) had seen a grassroots groundswell based on just a handful of CD-R copies Vernon was selling at shows.
+In 2007, Jagjaguwar signed Eau Claire, Wisconsin project Bon Iver (led by Justin Vernon), whose self-recorded album For Emma, Forever Ago (2008) had seen a grassroots groundswell based on just a handful of CD-R copies Vernon was selling at shows.
 The initial pressing of For Emma, Forever Ago sold out within the first few weeks.
 For Emma, Forever Ago received a sales certification of Gold in 2012, the same week Bon Iver's self-titled follow up album, Bon Iver, went gold.
-That album, released in June 2011, also led to two Grammy wins for Bon Iver — Best New Artist and Best Alternative Album.
-During his Grammy's speech in February 2012, Vernon thanked Jagjaguwar "for having transparency and friendship."
-Vernon also collaborated with other Jagjaguwar artists (Sharon Van Etten, Lia Ices) and brought his other collaborative projects to the Jagjaguwar roster (Volcano Choir, GAYNGS).

-Soon, more artists signed with the label including Sharon Van Etten, Small Black, Foxygen, Unknown Mortal Orchestra, Women, Preoccupations, and Angel Olsen.

-Van Etten released her Jagjaguwar debut, Tramp, in 2012 and her second album, Are We There, in 2014.
+Sharon Van Etten released her Jagjaguwar debut, Tramp, in 2012, and her second album, Are We There, in 2014.
 Unknown Mortal Orchestra signed to Jagjaguwar to release their sophomore album II (2013).
-In spring 2015, they released another album, Multi-Love, which won multiple awards.
+In spring 2015, they released another album, Multi-Love.

-In 2012, Jagjaguwar was awarded the American Association of Independent Music's (A2IM) Label of the Year.

-In 2007, the addition of Dead Oceans to Secretly Canadian and Jagjaguwar's partnership led to the formation of Secretly Group.
-In 2015, Secretly Group began a partnership with The Numero Group as well.
+In 2007, Jagjaguwar's became part of the Secretly Group.

-In 2018, Jagjaguwar was listed at number 4 on Paste Magazine's top 10 record labels of 2018.
-Dead Oceans was listed as number 7 and Secretly Canadian was listed as number 8.
+In 2018, Jagjaguwar was listed at number 4 on Paste magazine's top 10 record labels of 2018.